 prevented you may be able to recover compensation.
 Call us as soon as

-possible and speak with a Jacksonville premises liability lawyer from
+possible and speak with a Jacksonville personal injury lawyer from our

-our firm to determine whether you have grounds for legal action and to
+firm to determine whether you have grounds for legal action and to learn

-learn what your claim may be worth.
+what your claim may be worth.
 At Jason K.S.
-Porter, P.A., we know
+Porter, P.A., we know what

 A property owner incurs premises liability through negligently causing